VivianeShim/Profit_in_Asia_Pacific_Market/README.md

 Cost strategy:

-9. Change the shipping mode in all subcategories from first to second class mode—just one day of difference and 31 % of cost reduction.
+9. Change the shipping mode in all subcategories from first to second class mode
  10. Adjust the discount and shipping cost according to seasonal performances.